Struct skeletal_model::bone::BoneMap

 Compare self to

-if they are equal.impl<SS, SP> SupersetOf<SS> for SPwhere
+key and return true if they are equal.impl<SS, SP> SupersetOf<SS> for SPwhere

 SS: SubsetOf<SP>,